danbev/learning-crypto/notes/sigstore.md

 certificate (which binds it to my email address in this case).
 This certificate need to be checked and for this it is possible to supply a root certificate to be use in the verification process.
-This is something that I missed initially as it does not have to be specified as a command line option (`--certificate-chain`) and by default will use verified/checked against the Fulcio roots.
-We can get the root certificate using:
+This is something that I missed initially as it does not have to be specified as a command line option, (`--certificate-chain`), and by default will use Fulcio's root certificates.

+We can get the root certificates using:
 ```console
 $ curl -q https://fulcio.sigstore.dev/api/v1/rootCert > downloaded-root.crt
 ```